-This area has a large base population of approximately 533,000, and is projected to grow by 3.4% in the next five years, to about 551,000.
+This area has a large base population of approximately 524,000, and is projected to grow by 2.6% in the next five years, to about 538,000.
 The service area has become a much more diverse community over the past few decades.
-The area, particularly eastern Baltimore City and eastern Baltimore County, can be described as blue-collar, high-school educated, and economically depressed, with a diverse population consisting of Caucasians (71.9%), African-Americans (20.5%), Asian/Pacific Islanders (2.5%), Hispanics/Latinos (2.9%), and Others (2.2%).
+The area, particularly eastern Baltimore City and eastern Baltimore County, can be described as blue-collar, highschool educated, and economically depressed; with a diverse population consisting of Caucasians (71.8%), African-Americans (20.3%), Asian/Pacific Islanders (2.5%), Hispanics/Latinos (3.1%), and Others (2.3%).
 Thirty-seven percent of the population is either very young or senior with 24% children under eighteen years old and 13% over 65 years old.

 Poverty is a significant problem in Eastern Baltimore County.
 Statistics show that 48% of the residents have a high school or lower level of education.
-Statistics show that the median household income in the Essex Middle River area of \$50,244 is much lower than the county average of \$63,038.
+Statistics also show that the median household income in the Essex / Middle River / Dundalk area of \$47,949 is much lower than the county average of \$65,531.
 The number of individuals who are uninsured or under insured in the hospital's catchment area is estimated to be 38% and growing.
 This is a direct result of the decline in manufacturing industries in the region, which are being reduced or declaring bankruptcy, e.g. General Motors Oldsmobile assembly plant and Bethlehem Steel Corporation, both of whom were previously major employers in the area.
 Currently, the largest employer in the area is the Hospital.
 The increasing number of families and individuals with either no health insurance or severely curbed health insurance represents a serious concern for the healthcare community and government agencies.

-3. Identification of health needs (IRS Schedule H, Part V, question 2)
+3. Identification of health needs (IRS Schedule H, Part V, question 2) a.

-a.
 Process:

-Franklin Square led, and financially supported, the Southeast Area Network of providers in conducting a community needs assessment of the health and well-being in the southeastern portion of Baltimore County.
+In 2007, Franklin Square led, and financially supported, the Southeast Area Network of providers in conducting a community needs assessment of the health and well-being in the southeastern portion of Baltimore County.
 The purpose of this project was threefold: (1) assess current health and well-being in the southeast area; (2) identify discrepancies in service needs and outcomes among area residents; and (3) devise a strategic plan for correcting these discrepancies.
 In April 2008, Franklin Square published the resulting action plan for developing coordinated and collaborative efforts and investing in economic and social resources in ways that improve the health and well-being for all of southeast Baltimore County's residents now and in the future.
-Assessment of resources which are currently available to meet the action plan were identified in FY09 by a C:\Documents and Settings\argangla Greene.HSCRC\Local Settings\Temporary Internet Files\Content.Outlook\CDMFC8T2\FSH collaboration of professional networks, county agencies and community organizations.
-Prioritizing and planning action items are FY10 goals for the Network.
+Assessment of resources which are currently available to meet the action plan were identified in FY2009 by a collaboration of professional networks, county agencies and community organizations.
+Planning action items and seeking funding are FY2011 goals for the Network.